PTCP/PTCP/README.md

     * run python calculate_apfd_all.py testmethod/dynamic state: calculating APFDc, the two parameters can be replaced, please refer to 7(a).
     * run python calculate_time_all.py : calculating FT/AT, the parameters are assigned in the script.

-* the results of parallel test prioritization are stored in the dir 'subjects/'
+* the results of parallel test prioritization are stored in the file 'subjects.tar.gz', please unzip it in the dir './subjects/'
    * TBD